arielsalminen/Remote-Preview/README.md

 ## TODO

 * Add a video demonstrating how the tool can be used
-* Get rid of most of the known bugs?
+* Get rid of most of the known bugs
-* Add the possibility to use remote inspector on WebKit browsers to inspect the iframe's contents?

 ## License